-The Board considered this in July 2004 and has decided to propose that GSK's Articles of Association be amended at the next AGM in May 2005 to provide an alternative.
-The proposed change would remove the requirement for requisitionists to pay a deposit by authorising GSK to meet its own costs in complying with a valid requisition, provided that the requisition is received by a specified date to be set each year by the Board.
+At GSK's AGM in May 2005 the Articles of Association were amended to remove the requirement for requisitionists to pay a deposit by authorising GSK to meet its own costs in complying with a valid requisition, provided that the requisition is received by 31 January each year.

-Requisitionists who lodge a requisition after the specified date, but before the UK legal deadline of 6 weeks prior to the AGM, would, however, be required to pay a deposit and to meet GSK's costs of complying with the requisition.
+Requisitionists who lodge a requisition after 31 January, but before the UK legal deadline of 6 weeks prior to the AGM, would, however, be required to pay a deposit and to meet GSK's costs of complying with the requisition.
 Requisitionists would, however, be free to include a supplementary resolution to request that GSK pays its own costs in complying with the requisition.